lawki/reindeer-times/README.md

 Given the scenario in introduction, It can be concluded that if the sub-component count reaches 10 or more then the amount of re-renders from first approach might cause visible stuttering in the UI.

-We can avoid extra re-rendering by simply plugging in the redux state only to relevant presentation component, as evidenced in approach #2.
+We can avoid extra re-rendering by simply plugging in the redux state only to relevant presentational component, as evidenced in approach #2.

 ### N.B.
 This project serves as a visible representation of above described concepts.